Normanhurst Boys High School: Houses

 The school has four houses, the names of which are based on figures in the Aboriginal Dreamtime.
 Pupils compete under their respective house in sport and academics.
-So far, the most successful house has been Dinewan (blue) as they have won multiple sporting events in the past.
 The houses are:

 Facilities

 The school has an area of 6.3 hectares, and is within five minutes walk of Normanhurst railway station.
-Facilities include a sporting field, four tennis courts and several basketball courts.
+Facilities include a sporting field, three tennis courts and several basketball courts.
 The campus includes the hall, library, music and drama centre as well as a careers office.
 There are two gates of entry, one reserved for senior boys and one for junior boys.
 Each student has a laptop with wireless internet access.

 The drama centre was finished in 2017, as part of an extension to the school's main building.

 Sport

 Normanhurst Boys High School is a member of the North West Metropolitan Sports Association.
 The sporting year is divided into two seasons, summer and winter, and boys are able to select sports they wish to play throughout the semester.
 All boys must play sports until Year 11, and are encouraged to play grade sport, representing the school in inter-school competitions.
 Sports offered include: